jhund/rails-recipes/pages/how_to_change_objects.md

 criterion helps you decide whether to use regular resource forms, or nested forms.

-NOTE: We don't look at how many objects will eventually be affected.
-This is a question of processing complexity.
+NOTE: We don't look at how many objects will eventually be affected; that will be dealt with under additional processing.

 #### Change a single object